microsoft/pxt-adafruit/docs/projects/confetti-box.md

 ### Supplies
 * 2 suction cups
-* Tissue paper/Confetti (or another material you’d like to dumb on your friends…we’ve found plastic spoons work rather nicely as well)
+* Tissue paper/Confetti (or another material you’d like to dump on your friends… We’ve found that plastic spoons work rather nicely as well)
 * Markers/stickers (optional for decoration)

 ### Recycled items